-The local repository of Maven is a folder location on the developer's machine, where all the project artifacts are stored locally.
+The local repository of Maven is a directory on the local machine, where all the project artifacts are stored.

-When maven build is executed, Maven automatically downloads all the dependency jars into the local repository.
+When a Maven build is executed, Maven automatically downloads all the dependency jars into the local repository.

-Here's where the default path to this folder is – based on OS:
+Here's where the default local repository is located based on OS:

-If the repo is not present in this default location, it's likely because some pre-existing configuration.
+If the repo is not present in this default location, it's likely because of some pre-existing configuration.